How To Make A Longboard Electric

 The motor mount is another essential component to consider.
 While there are pre-made motor mounts available, designing and creating your own can offer more durability and customization options.
 Software like Autodesk Fusion 360 is useful for designing the motor mount, and materials like aluminum 6061-T6 are commonly used due to their strength and ease of workability.

-See also How To Push Faster On A Longboard
+See also How To Disassemble A Longboard

 To manufacture the motor mount, one option is to take the design to a nearby CNC workshop.
 CNC (Computer Numerical Control) machining is a subtractive manufacturing process where computer-controlled tools remove layers of material to create the desired part.
 This allows for precise and customized motor mount production.